 Our experiences suggest that the failings of blacklists are exacerbated by their being run, for the most part, by people with a somewhat exaggerated appreciation of their relationship with the universe.
 They typically have ineffectual or non-existent removal systems, and support staff who are unwilling or unable to address the problems caused by non-spammers finding their way onto one of these lists.

 Few forces of nature are more intractable than a former cubicle-dweller suddenly availed of power.

 Where’s the Exit?

 Needless to say, we’ve found ourselves beset by several of these things of late.
 We’ve been advised that identifying them by name would be imprudent.
-This is a shame, as they were, for the most part, run by bloody-minded idiots, and we’d have enjoyed a good rant.
+This is a shame, as they are, for the most part, run by bloody-minded idiots, and we’d have enjoyed a good rant.

-- If your primary concern in receiving e-mail from us is keeping up with our newsletter, you might wish to back it up by installing our no-cost update agent, or by creating a free e-mail account with hotmail.com, yahoo.com or one of the many other free e-mail services, and creating an additional subscription to our list.
+- If your primary concern in receiving e-mail from us is keeping up with our newsletter, you might wish to back it up by enabling our no-cost update agent, or by creating a free e-mail account with hotmail.com, yahoo.com or one of the many other free e-mail services, and creating an additional subscription to our list.
 Needless to say, subscriptions to our newsletter are free.